-Since our community does not have enough shelter beds or resources to keep all 7000 unhoused residents in the county dry and protected, all faith communities are being called upon to help.
-The city of San Jose recently passed an ordinance waiving the need for churches to obtain permits, which makes offering shelter more feasible.
+Since our community does not have enough shelter beds or resources to keep all 7300+ unhoused residents in the county dry and protected, all faith communities are being called upon to help.
+The city of San Jose recently passed an ordinance waiving the need for churches to obtain permits, which makes offering shelter more feasible- we hope more cities soon follow suit!
 If all places of worship sheltered just a few individuals, nearly all could be served and countless lives would be saved.

 We are volunteer run & funded; with both guests and volunteers receiving enormous benefit.
 For the guests we offer a sense of belonging when normally they feel shunned and provide an alternative model to traditional shelters that can often feel cold.
 For the volunteers in faith communities, they are able to live out the tenets of their faith while misconceptions of who the unhoused are fall away, and awareness of the serious scope of the housing crisis in the Bay Area is personified.

 If unable to shelter, there are still countless ways to help-by volunteering (in the shelters or with administration and coordination of the Collaborative itself) or by offering funds to cover operational costs.

 But the most compelling need is communities to open their doors, especially at night when the likelihood of lives being lost is the greatest.
 The need for family shelters is particularly poignant since there is only one shelter available for families in San Jose with a long wait list.

 - Overnight Sheltering: Sheltering people nightly either the entire winter season, year long, or in rotation with other communities.

 - Daytime Drop-In Center: Open during the day, people visit to keep warm, rest, use restrooms, computers, cell charging, receive food and water.

 - Safe Parking: Safe place to park for those who live in their car, including use of bathrooms, showers, electricity, water and meals.